 - 1 pound Brussels sprouts

-- 1 teaspoon low sodium tamari or soy sauce
+- 1 teaspoon low sodium soy sauce or tamari (if gluten free)

-- ½ teaspoon Sriracha or other hot sauce (optional)
+- ½ teaspoon Sriracha or chili flakes (optional)

 Instructions